ethereum-attestation-service/eas-docs-site/docs/tutorials/the-attestation-record.md

 ---

 # The Attestation Record
-A unique `attestation record` is created each time an attestation is made using EAS and is verifable on EAS's explorer.
-Learn more about the attestation record below.
+A unique `attestation record` is created each time an attestation is made using EAS and can be verified on EAS's explorer.
+The attestation record contains important information about the attestation, including the schema used, the attestor, the recipient (if specified), the expiration time (if specified), and more.

 ## Understanding the Attestation Record
 Each attestation record has the following fields: